The Herd will travel to Columbus, Ohio to take on Ohio State

-Newman enters his first season on the Marshall baseball coaching staff and is serving as the Herd pitching coach.
+Newman enters his second season on the Marshall baseball coaching staff and is serving as the Herd pitching coach.

 Most recently a volunteer assistant at Ohio State, Newman spent three seasons on the Buckeye coaching staff after being hired in July 2010.